ralphjsmit/filament/packages/infolists/docs/01-overview.md

 ## Entry content (state)

 Entries may feel a bit magic at first, but they are designed to be simple to use and optimized to display data from an Eloquent record.
-Despite this, they are flexible and you can display data from any source, not just an Eloquent record.
+Despite this, they are flexible and you can display data from any source, not just an Eloquent record attribute.

 The data that an entry displays is called its "state".
 When using a [panel resource](../resources), the infolist is aware of the record it is displaying.
 This means that the state of the entry is set based on the value of the attribute on the record.
 For example, if the entry is used in the infolist of a `PostResource`, then the `title` attribute value of the current post will be displayed.